 Urban renewal, a term often associated with revitalization of decaying neighborhoods, was employed on a massive scale in Detroit during the 1950s and left a mark of still dubious distinction.
 Interstates carved up the city in the name of progress but its then unforeseen after effects would linger on like a ghostly apparition.
 Finally there was the Eisenhower recession of the late 1950s which shuttered many a Detroit factory, giving additional impetus to those seeking to bolt to the fledgling suburbs or leave the state altogether.

 Still bathing in the victory of WWII which made the United States a superpower, American industrial might was unequaled in size or stature.
 World War II had forced Depression idled factories into a 24/7 frenzy of unprecedented production.
-Even the despot Stalin tried to model his industry after Detroit.
+Even the despot Joseph Stalin modeled his industry after Detroit.

 When Detroit was King